sofn-xyz/mailing/README.md

 - Dev mode opens emails in your browser instead of sending
 - Test mode for ensuring emails send and have the correct content
 - Plays well with js frameworks like redwood.js, remix, next.js
-- Written in Typescript, inspired by Action Mailer from Ruby on Rails
+- Written in TypeScript, inspired by Action Mailer from Ruby on Rails
-- Typescript only (for now)
+- TypeScript only (for now)

 <br/>